RioJay/RioJay/README.md

 ## 💻 **A little about me**

 - 🖥 I'm  a full stack developer currently working at Zoho
-- 📚 I’m currently learning Vue.js and Hibernate.
+- 📚 I’m currently learning Type Script with React
 - 💬 I like to work on my skills, read books and play video games in my free time.